The power of early detection and innovative medicine

 Laparoscopic surgery is the most common surgery used to remove a gallbladder.
 A surgeon removes the gallbladder and gallstones through several small incisions in the abdomen.

-Unlike traditional laparoscopic surgeries that require three to five small incisions, a new technology is now available that allows for a single, one-inch incision through the belly button, called Single-Site™ robotic surgery.
+Unlike traditional laparoscopic surgeries that require three to five small incisions, a technology is available that allows for a single, one-inch incision through the belly button, called Single-Site™ robotic surgery.

 "During Single-Site surgery, the surgeon sits at a console, viewing a 3-D, high-definition image of the patient's anatomy, and uses controls to move the robotic arms and camera to perform the surgery," explains Dr. Orr.